LivePersonInc/knowledge-center-archive/pages/documents/Contact Center Management/Campaigns/target-audience.md

   To target consumers arriving from an Affiliate or External Campaign, you can manually enter the sources (multiple sources can be entered in this section and if the consumer originates from any of them this condition will be applicable).

-  Marketing source is an Engagement Attribute, for more information on reporting this attribute, please refer to the [relevant section](https://developers.liveperson.com/data-access-api-methods-web-session.html#engagement-attribute-type---marketingcampaigninfo-marketing-source) in the Engagement Attributes guide on the Developer Community.
+  Marketing source is an Engagement Attribute, for more information on reporting this attribute, please refer to the [relevant section](https://developers.liveperson.com/data-access-api-methods-web-session.html#engagement-attribute-type---marketingcampaigninfo-marketing-source) in the Engagement Attributes guide on the Developer Center.

 {:start="6"}
 6. **Geo location:** Include or exclude consumers who are browsing your website or mobile app from specified countries, states, or cities as identified by their IP address.
 Start typing a location and then select from the displayed list.